Grazhdanskaya Oborona: 2019–2020

 In 2019, the group reformed and announced a tour to celebrate its 35th anniversary, with Letov replaced by various collaborators, such as Igor Zhevtun (who substituted for Letov on some songs on Instruktsiya po vyzhivaniyu due to Letov having lost his voice), Oleg Sudakov (who managed Kommunizm) and Ryabinov.

 The final concert of the tour took place on 23 February 2020 at the Glastonberry club in Moscow.
 This also proved to be Ryabinov's final public appearance – he died of a stroke several weeks later on 16 March, aged 55.

 The tour caused controversy as Natalia Chumakova did not want to participate and strongly denounced it on her social media platforms.

 Musical style

-While their earlier work (1984–1988) can be described as minimalist lo-fi punk rock/post-punk with dirty, garage sound (although there also was significant number of reggae songs on 1987/88 albums), in the late 1980s the band's sound leaned toward noise rock and industrial, occasionally drawing inspiration from Russian folk tunes.
-In the 1990s, GrOb's music became brighter and more "anthemic", incorporating shoegaze and psychedelic rock elements, and some late GrOb albums even can be classified as art rock (for example, Zvezdopad).
+The earliest works of Grazhdanskaya Oborona (approximately from 1982 to 1985, including Letov's project Posev before the establishment of Grazhdanskaya Oborona) features music in the genres of reggae, punk, new wave, psychedelic rock and progressive rock, with long poetic lyrics greatly influenced by absurdism, Russian futurism, and existentialism poetry, but not as provocative as later works.

+After Letov's release from the mental ward, he recorded eight albums (five in 1987 and three in 1988), with all instruments played by himself.
+They can be described as minimalist lo-fi punk rock, post-punk and reggae, with a dirty, garage sound.
+The lyrics can be described as blatantly anti-Soviet, anti-fascism and anti-authoritarianism provocations from an anarchist standpoint, with extensive profanity, surreal imagery, and depictions of suicide and death.
+The influence of futurist poetry remains significant.

+By 1989, Grazhdanskaya Oborona already had a complete and fixed band lineup and toured extensively throughout the Soviet Union.
+In autumn 1989, they recorded four albums (Voyna, Armageddon-Pops, Zdorovo i Vechno and Russkoe Pole Eksperimentov).
+The music style of these albums is a mixture of punk, post-punk, noise rock, industrial music, and dark folk.
+The lyrics continue the previous anti-Soviet, anti-fascist and anti-totalitarian stance, but they are much darker, and more prominent in the emotions of despair, nihilism, death and suicide, as well as apocalyptic feeling for the entire human civilization.
+Some songs are even influenced by the shamanism of native Siberian peoples.